nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

   ???
 ```

-We'll now focus on filling these `???` out by type checking all possible `Expr` variants.
+We'll now focus on filling out these `???` by type checking all `Expr` variants.
 Note that this will be _extremely_ similar to our previous type checker, so I wouldn't necessarily recommend reading through all of them.
 It's probably ok to sort of skim through the rest of this article, maybe paying a little more attention if something catches your fancy.
 But we're really only revisiting existing code and replacing `Type` with `Typing` and `TypeRepr`.

 ## Typing literal values

-Typing literal values was [trivial](./type_checking.html#typing-literal-values): a simple matter of returning the corresponding type, because literal cannot be ill-typed.
+[Typing literal values](./type_checking.html#typing-literal-values) was trivial: a simple matter of returning the corresponding type, because literal cannot be ill-typed.

-We merely need adapt the code we wrote then to return a `Typing` rather than a `Type`, which offers no challenge:
+We merely need adapt the [code we wrote](./type_checking.html#literals) then to return a `Typing` rather than a `Type`, which offers no challenge:

 ```scala
   case Expr.Num(value)  => Right(Typing(Num(value), TypeRepr.Num))